ericbsmith/redcap-queue-expander/README.md

 ### Future Functionality
 At present the user will still require to click "view all" on the survey queue which is displayed via the window overlay.
 It would be useful to expand that queue in the future.
+** The expansion on the window overlay works on REDCap 12.0.7 and possibly others. **

 ## Version History
 v1.0.0 -- initial version